 The Data Controller:

 Edgewater Associates Limited is the Data Controller for the purposes of the Data Protection Act 2018 and in relation to all the personal data provided to us.
-The primary legal basis for which we process this personal data is for the performance of service contracts we enter into (or may enter) into with you through our Terms of Business;

 Why do we collect personal information?